What are the hours and admission fee for Museum London?

 My organization is planning a scavenger hunt and we want to include Museum London.
 How should we do this?

-Organizations planning to include Museum London in city-wide scavenger hunts should contact the Museum at 519-661-0333.
+Organizations planning to include Museum London in city-wide scavenger hunts should contact us at 519-661-0333.
 We want to provide the best experience for your participants, both for guest enjoyment and safety, as well as the safety of the art and artifacts.
 We can assist in the easy development of questions, plus seek-and-find entries.

 OAC Exhibition Assistance Program